 (A message to the reader from Fidan in Turkish.)

 (A message to the reader from Songül in Turkish.)

 Fidan Hanım was born in Damal village of Kars province in eastern Turkey.
 She married when she was just 13 years old.
 She continues to make decorative dolls, known as “Fidan Dolls or Damal Dolls” in Turkey, for commercial purposes since 1986.
-The first doll to make the story go into production on this date is entirely handmade.
+The first doll was entirely handmade.
 The meaning of the word “fidan” in Turkish is “young tree”, and the surname “atmaca” is a bird species known for its good eyesight.
 She emphasises that every story we encounter is a small social building block that together makes up a whole in the lives of the people in it.